Post No.: 0045

 Some may argue though that one wouldn’t know what’s a perfectly-convincing simulated universe if one doesn’t know any other or different universe than the one that one is in and has only ever known.
 Who says this universe is perfectly-convincing anyway?
 We have trouble really understanding the quantum domain for instance – maybe this is an oversight or glitch of our creator or creators’ programming of this simulated universe?!

 Now even if there aren’t enough atoms in this universe to create a computer that can create a simulation of such complexity as this universe, it doesn’t mean there couldn’t conceivably be such a large enough universe out there.
-It’s like if one creates a simulation of a virtual universe with this computer (e.g. by playing an offline game of The Sims or Minecraft on this computer), it doesn’t mean that this computer is all there is – in this case, we know there is clearly and evidently a much bigger universe that encompasses this computer and therefore this simulation (for which the digital inhabitants of this simulation within this computer are not aware of this much bigger universe around this computer that they call their universe).
+It’s like if one creates a simulation of a virtual universe with this computer (e.g. by playing an offline game of Animal Crossing or Minecraft on this computer), it doesn’t mean that this computer is all there is – in this case, we know there is clearly and evidently a much bigger universe that encompasses this computer and therefore this simulation (for which the digital inhabitants of this simulation within this computer are not aware of this much bigger universe around this computer that they call their universe).
 There are also the possibilities that quantum computing provides.

 But indeed, the thing about this staple thought experiment in philosophy is that it’s unfalsifiable – we may never know whether we are just ‘brains in vats’ experiencing ‘life’ in a simulated universe.
 But René Descartes would say “cogito, ergo sum” – “I think, therefore I am” i.e. whatever I am, all I know for sure is that I exist in some form or another because I can think.
 Meow.